matzolla/StellarGraph_approach_research_paper_classification/README.md

 # StellarGraph_approach_research_paper_classification
+Author: **Tchangmena A Nken Allassan**

+Date published : *August 25, 2021*

 ### About:

 This note book provide an approach to classify subject of scientific papers.
 Initially, I taught of a simple machine learning to implement, but with the idea of **network link** in the task proposal, I directed the ideas to **graph machine learning**.
 The structure of the data is in such a way that it is composed of numerous nodes linked together (5429 links), with each scientific paper in the dataset represented by a 0/1 valued word vector.

-The problem is a multiclass classification problem and using the notion of [graph convolutional neural network](https://www.topbots.com/graph-convolutional-networks/),more precisely a stellargraph  we have achieved the task with an accuracy score of approximately $95.716\%$
+The problem is a multiclass classification problem and using the notion of [graph convolutional neural network](https://www.topbots.com/graph-convolutional-networks/),more precisely a stellargraph  we have achieved the task with an accuracy score of approximately 95.716%